Fundamentals for peace

-Showing respect to Now
+Next showing respect to Now

-The new attitude that Next (who can be thought of as our inside adult) needs to adopt is to show respect to Now (thought of as our inside child) and to get curious and interested in what Now wants.
-More specifically, whenever a conflict or potential conflict arises between what Next and Now, then Next needs to ask himself or herself, “How could both of us win, how could both of us be happy regarding this issue or in this circumstance?”
-If instead, Next falls into their old habit of criticism, then he or she needs to stop and apologize to Now, saying something like, “Tracy-now, please forgive me for blaming you.
+The new attitude that Next (who can be thought of as our inside adult) needs to adopt is showing respect to Now (thought of as our inside child) and to get curious and interested in what Now wants.
+More specifically, whenever a conflict or potential conflict arises between Next and Now, then Next needs to ask himself or herself, “How could both of us win, how could both of us be happy regarding this issue or in this circumstance?”
+If instead, Next falls into the old habit of criticism, then he or she needs to stop and apologize to Now, saying something like, “Tracy-Now, please forgive me for blaming you.
 I got scared.
 Tell me more about what you’re trying to do for us.
 Let’s find a way, in this circumstance, for both of us to be happy.”